mapbender/mapbender-documentation/en/book/quickstart.rst

 You will need nothing but a standard web browser for this quickstart.

-This Quick Start describes how to:
+This quickstart describes how to:

   * start Mapbender
   * create an application